nunofachada/simoututils/README.md

 #### 4.3.6\.
 Example 6.
 Multiple comparisons and comparison names

-In Table 2 of the "[Model-independent comparison...](http://arxiv.org/abs/1509.09174)", manuscript, three comparisons, I, II, and III, are performed.
+In Table 2 of reference [\[3\]][ref3], three comparisons, I, II, and III, are performed.
 This is appropriate for setting the third argument, `tformat`, to 0, as shown in the following code:

 ```matlab
 % Specify output names